agiliq/django-admin-cookbook/docs/many_to_many.rst

 .. image:: related_fk_display.png

 You can use the same method for M2M relations as well.
+You should also read :doc:`object_url`.